 Effectiveness in ensuring trafficking is not taking place - Due Diligence Processes

 Smithfield Foods Ltd is an AB member of SEDEX (Supply Ethical Data Exchange), a not-for profit organisation which is dedicated to driving improvements and ethical business practices in global supply chains.
 Animex and all its production sites are B members of SEDEX.
 Prod is not a member of SEDEX.
 A requirement of membership is the completion of a Supplier Audit Questionnaire (SAQ), enabling both our organisation and our customers (who are members of SEDEX) to view the ethical data of the supply sites.
-In the last 12 months 2 of the Animex production plants have undergone a SMETA Ethical Audit, which means a total of 4 sites have now been audited.
-This is a condition of ongoing supply by certain customers.
+In the last 12 months a further production site in Animex has undergone a SMETA ethical audit which means a total of 5 sites have now been independently audited.

 In order to ensure there is no modern slavery or human trafficking within our supply chain we will undertake the following steps in the next 12 months:

 Smithfield Foods Inc. has a global Code of Business Conduct and Ethics which sets out its commitment to ethical trading.
 The Code of Conduct includes, among other things, certification that employees will comply with all applicable laws and regulations.
 Human trafficking and slavery is a violation of such law and would constitute a breach of our Code of Conduct and could lead to disciplinary action against the employee, including dismissal.

 Smithfield also has a Whistleblowing Policy and a confidential, freephone hotline for employees to voice any concerns they may have.
 The Whistleblowing Policy and hotline number is provided to all staff upon commencement of employment and numbers are displayed to ensure all staff have access.